Deadline World Tour

-The Deadline World Tour is the third worldwide concert tour and the fourth overall by the South Korean girl group Blackpink.
-Marketed as the group's first all-stadium tour, (Note: Despite being included as a venue on an all-stadium tour, the Philippine Arena is not a stadium but possesses a stadium-like maximum capacity of 55,000, as the world's largest indoor arena.) it commenced on July 5, 2025, at the Goyang Stadium in South Korea, and will conclude on January 26, 2026, at the Kai Tak Stadium in Hong Kong.
+The Deadline World Tour was the third worldwide concert tour and the fourth overall by South Korean girl group Blackpink in support of their third Korean extended play Deadline (2026).
+Marketed as the group's first all-stadium tour, (Note: Despite being included as a venue on an all-stadium tour, the Philippine Arena is not a stadium but possesses a stadium-like maximum capacity of 55,000, as the world's largest indoor arena.) it commenced on July 5, 2025, at the Goyang Stadium in South Korea, and concluded on January 26, 2026, at the Kai Tak Stadium in Hong Kong.

 Background and promotion

 On February 5, 2025, Blackpink previewed their upcoming tour via their social media accounts.
 Limited details were provided at the time, with the group releasing only a brief teaser video.
 The clip featured fans cheering in large venues, the four members performing on stage, and ended with the message "2025 World Tour" in pink text on a black background.
 Two weeks later on February 19, YG Entertainment unveiled a poster for a 10-city stadium tour with 13 dates, with shows across South Korea, North America, and Europe.

 On May 16, Blackpink announced Deadline World Tour as the tour's official title.
 A 30-second teaser video showing the tour logo emerging from a pool of pink glitter was released on May 23.
 On May 27, YG Entertainment announced dates for the Asia leg of the tour.
 On June 23, the label confirmed Blackpink will debut their comeback single at the tour's first show in Goyang.

 On June 26, a teaser for the tour was released on various social media platforms.
 The trailer started off with one member at a phone booth, then showcased each member individually, and eventually all four in a pink convertible car.
 It then promptly ended with the phone dangling from its hook.
 A few days later, they released a 'Pink Zone' map in Seoul, hinting at events coinciding with the tour.